Railway stations in Libya: History

-Nearly 40 small and big railways stations were built in Libya by the Italians, when they ruled Libya.
-The biggest and most important was the one of Italian Tripoli.
-In 1965 were closed the last remaining stations in Benghazi and Soluch.
-Actually no one is active, but there it is a huge project of building new ones with modern railways, contracted by Chinese and Russians under former dictator Kaddafi.
+Nearly 40 minor and major railways stations were built in Libya by the Italians.
+The biggest and most important was located in Italian Tripoli.
+In 1965, the last remaining stations in Benghazi and Suluq were closed.
+No Italian-era stations are currently active.

-By the 1960s there were only two small railways in Libya, departing from Benghazi and serving classical Littorine: Benghazi-Barce and Benghazi-Soluch.
+By the 1960s, there were only two small railways in Libya, departing from Benghazi and serving classical Littorine: Benghazi-Barce and Benghazi-Soluch.
 In 1965 last remaining stations in Benghazi and Soluch closed.
 Today no active railway exists in Libya.

 Tripoli Station

-Tripoli station in the capital Tripoli, was the main terminal for western Libya, not far away from the port and the "Fiera internazionale di Tripoli".
+Tripoli station in the capital Tripoli, was the main terminal for western Libya, not far from the port and the Tripoli International Fair.
 The station was connected to the stations of Zuara, Tagiura and Garian by small but very active railways.

 Benghazi Station

 Benghazi station was the second in importance, located in downtown Benghazi.
-It closed in 1963, when the last small railway of former Italian Libya the Benghazi-Solluch line was closed and dismantled.
+It closed in 1963, when the last small railway of former Italian Libya, the Benghazi-Solluch line, was closed and dismantled.